-To help users understand TikTok’s real privacy impact, the Proofpoint research team has examined the app and its behavior.
+To help users understand TikTok’s security risks and real privacy impact, the Proofpoint research team has examined the app and its behaviour.
 Below are details on the information TikTok gathers, sends, and stores.

 What is TikTok?